Isendoum/companycatalogue/README.md

 git clone https://github.com/Isendoum/companycatalogue.git
 ```
 #### Step 2: Install dependencies and build artifacts
-#### Step 3: In project structure src/main/java/com.backend.backend/config/JPAConfig replace Datasource Bean properties with your database link and credentials(don't forget this step otherwise it is going to throw an error on build) example:
+#### Step 3: In project structure src/main/resources create application.properties file with your database link and credentials(don't forget this step otherwise it is going to throw an error on build) example:
   ```java
   dataSource.setUsername("yourUsername");
   dataSource.setPassword("yourPassword");